Robaire/LunarLoc/README.md

 # LunarLoc
-Data and replay utilities for [LunarLoc]().
+Data and replay utilities for [LunarLoc: Robust Global Localization for Autonomous Surface Operations on the Moon]() presented at [IEEE Aerospace 2026](https://www.aeroconf.org/) and [LunarLoc: Segment-Based Global Localization on the Moon](https://arxiv.org/abs/2506.16940) presented at [RSS 2025](https://roboticsconference.org/).

 # Datasets
+## IEEE 2026
+Traverses are provided under [releases](https://github.com/Robaire/LunarLoc/releases).
+File names indicate the map preset used and the traverse path mode: straight line or circle.

+## RSS 2025
 Seventeen individual traverses are provided in two data formats: `.csv` and `.lac`.
 Due to their size, `.lac` files are not included in this repository and can be found under [releases](https://github.com/Robaire/LunarLoc/releases).

-## CSV
-Included `.csv` files contain only the rover's ground truth x, y, z position and any estimated boulder detections in the scene for each frame.

-## LAC
+# LAC Files
 Included `.lac` files contain more detailed information, including the rover's ground truth 6-DOF pose, IMU data, rover configuration state, and camera images from the simulator.
 Python utilities to access the contents of `.lac` files are included in this repository.
 Alternatively, `.lac` files are `.tar.gz` archives and can be extracted with `tar -xzf <file_name>.lac` if desired.